BossLu93/AI-Voice-Assistant-Pro/README.md

             ├── database.py                   # Contains functions for interacting with chat history database ├── gmail.py                      # Contains functions for sending emails
-            ├── image_generation.py           # Contains functions for generating images from text ├── main.py                       # It is the starting point
+            ├── image_generation.py           # Contains functions for generating images from text ├── main.py                       # It is the starting point of the AI Voice Assistant Pro ├── model_training.py             # Contains func